blastart/svelte-virtual-scroll-list/README.md

     <style>
     .vs{
-        /* if pageMode is true the height should be set to "auto" */
+        /* height must be set to "auto" if pageMode is enabled. */
         height: auto;
         max-width: none;
     }